stsievert/salmon/docs/source/samplers.rst

    ``Validation: {}``, which will rely on :class:`~salmon.triplets.samplers.Validation`,

-Now, let's go over how to configure those classes and an example.
+Now, let's go over how to configure different samplers and an example.

 File structure
 --------------